 The findings of funded projects will be able to reach the academic community more swiftly; this will help the actors to identify new trends as quickly as possible and to establish the needs of newly oriented research fields.
 The value of research funding is greatly enhanced thanks to the support provided by the research data infrastructure.
 Previously unused resources of research data will be made accessible with little additional effort and they will significantly increase the value of the existing data that is to be reused.

+NFDI4SD addresses the growing concern in the European Union about losing control over its digital sovereignty.
+The small disciplines, in particular, articulate and maintain our cultural heritage in many facets.
+From languages, culture, history, sciences to our political and social self-understanding, small disciplines are the intellectual motor of their understanding.
+Research data publication by NFDI4SD will store and connect the network of cultural heritage and contribute mainly to its autonomy, open access and reuse.
+This sovereignty must remain a vital concern of the infrastructure’s design.